xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_DEMO.md

         }
     }
     ```
-14. Swich to **Command Line** and pash the following command to run the tests
+14. Switch to **Command Line** and paste the following command in order to run the all the test methods and then press enter:
     ```bash
     dotnet test
     ```